 Students who are registered into courses for the current semester and are in Canada may be eligible for a student ID card.
+You are not required to have a student ID if all of your classes are online and you are not on campus regularly, but you are welcome to submit an application.
 You need a student ID card to:

-- · Prove that you are a student - Access campus services (printers, scanners, etc.) - Access the Library's media and book collection - Be eligible to apply for a Student Price Card or an International Student Identity Card
+- Prove that you are a student (UPass BC, discounts) - Access campus services (printers, scanners, etc.) - Access the Library's media and book collection - Be eligible to apply for a Student Price Card or an International Student Identity Card